Hao111y/passive-high-speed-stereo/README.md

 ```
 python 3_MoCha-demo.py
 ```
 You will get the disparity maps using MoCha-Stereo under "IMAGES/Output_Result/MoCha-disparity_map/demo-output-2926-fan_7_test"

+*NOTE: If you face memory allocation errors in this step, try to close the VS Code and relunch the window.
+You can also try to free the memory before you next run.